Bio

 Photography by Nicole Heiling.

-In 2006, she was awarded the “Support for Artistic and Cultural Projects” from the Mexican Institute of Youth for her project “Canni runda: diffusion of Latin American music from folklore to concert,” whose aim was to promote Latin American composers’ music from the XIX and XX centuries.
-Also, in 2019 she was granted the “Auslandsstipendium for scientific work in other countries” from Die Angewandte for her project “Endangered Indigenous Songs”.
-It focuses on the preservation, revitalization and dissemination of Indigenous Songs from Kichwa and Wayuu communities from Ecuador and Colombia which are in danger of extinction.
+In 2006, Citlali was awarded the “Support for Artistic and Cultural Projects” by the Mexican Institute of Youth for her project “Canni runda: diffusion of Latin American Music from Folklore to Concert,” which aimed to promote the music of Latin American composers from the 19th and 20th centuries.
+Additionally, in 2019 and 2021 she received the “Auslandsstipendium for Scientific Work Abroad” from Die Angewandte for her project “Endangered Indigenous Songs”.
+This project focuses on the preservation, revitalization and dissemination of Indigenous Songs from Kichwa, Wayuu and Zapotec communities of Ecuador, Colombia and Mexico which are at risk of extinction.